Environmental Trends 2020

 - Aquaponics and other forms of indoor agriculture

 As a special mention, nuclear power could be viewed in a more positive light, according to our experts.
-“It is a low carbon baseload energy source that is require to make a smooth transition away from fossil fuel dependency.”
+“It is a low carbon baseload energy source that is required to make a smooth transition away from fossil fuel dependency” and is an energy source that may make its way into current environment trends.

 What policies or legislation will have the biggest impact on the environment?